VIVEKCHOWDARI10/Jenkins/test/ My-Instructons.txt/README.md

 ```

-5.install java and jenkins in the ec2 instance
+Install java and jenkins in the ec2 instance

 # Install Java (JDK 17)